 Screenshot Capture – Yes

-With screenshots taken at regular intervals you can see exactly what the device user sees.
+With screenshots taken at regular intervals, you can see exactly what the device user sees.
 Shots can be taken for specific URLs or websites and at a minimum time interval of 10 seconds.

 You can adjust the time intervals for screenshots.
 As a paid subscriber you can also take multiple screenshots for each URL or application window open.
+Screenshots can be turned off completely, or captured only in response to specific actions.

-Negative: It shows the entire screen, so if user is on Facebook his/her newsfeed, messenger contacts list, groups, etc. will be visible to you.
+Negative: It shows the entire screen, so if a user is on Facebook his/her newsfeed, messenger contacts list, groups, etc. will be visible to you.

 Productive/unproductive Website Categorization – Yes